farrowlab/Neuron-Softsegmentation/README.md

 Anaconda environments are recommended.
 After installing it, create an environment with Python 2.7

-    conda create -n softsegment python=2.7
+    $ conda create -n softsegment python=2.7

 Then install the following dependencies: Scipy, scikit-image, cvxopt, cython, cffi, pathlib and enum34 by:

-    conda install -c anaconda -n softsegment <package_name>
+    $ conda install -c anaconda -n softsegment <package_name>

-Then install Prox-tv library by:
+Make sure to activate the environment, then install Prox-TV library by:

+	$ source activate softsegment
-    pip install prox-tv
+    $ pip install prox-tv

 ### How to use

-First activate you conda environment by:
+When you open terminal, first activate your conda environment by:

-    source activate softsegment
+    $ source activate softsegment

 Then simply run following, we already have a sample image at input/ and softsegments with corresponding pseudo-color tags should appear at output/:

-    python softsegment,py
+    $ python softsegment,py

-Note that params.json has all parameters, no need to modify scripts.
+Note that **params.json** has all parameters, no need to modify scripts.

 | Parameters |  Notes |
 | ------ | ------ |